 Spin bikes in this price range sometimes do have basic consoles that track things like distance traveled, speed, calories burned, time elapsed , RPM and can monitor heart rate if you have a compatible heart rate strap.

 Schwinn do have a console that is designed for the bike that can be bought separately.
-It does cost $249 called the Mpower Echelon Console.
+It is the Mpower Echelon Console.
 It measures RPM, stage time, total time, calories and heart rate if a compatible Ant+ heart rate strap is being worn.
 The data can be uploaded to a Ant+ sports watch or USB flash drive.
+It doesn’t measure power/watts.

-To measure Watts you need to buy an Echelon Power Upgrade which can cost another $299 making this an expensive option.
+To measure Watts you need to buy an Echelon Power Upgrade which can be an expensive option.

 Unless you are really keen on the bike you might want to consider another model of bike.
-The Keiser M3 Plus has magnetic resistance, a belt drive and a console and costs between $400 – $500 more.
+The Keiser M3i has magnetic resistance, a belt drive and a console and costs more.
 You do need to record the data manually as it does not have a function for uploading the data.
 It is highly rated for the quality of the workout you can from it.

 There are also Cateye consoles for outdoor bikes that you can make fit the bike but will require some DIY skills and innovation to get it to fit.
 In particular to add the magnet to flywheel because it is designed to fit on a spoke rather than a flywheel and you need to make sure it doesn’t interfere with the resistance magnets.